epfl-lara/stainless/core/src/sphinx/gettingstarted.rst

   $ ./stainless --help

 in your command line shell while in the top-level Stainless directory.
-You may also wish to consult :ref:`cmdlineoptions` options.
+You may also wish to consult the `available command-line options <cmdlineoptions.rst>`_.

-You can try some of the examples from `fontends/scalac/src/it/resources/regression/` distributed with Stainless:
+You can try some of the examples from ``fontends/scalac/src/it/resources/regression/`` distributed with Stainless:

 .. code-block:: bash